-‘Destiny 2’ Confirmed For 2017 With ‘Steady Stream of Great Content’ To Follow
+‘Destiny 2’ Confirmed For 2017 With ‘Steady Stream Of Great Content’ To Follow

 Fans will have to wait until at least September 2017, the month Bungie appears to like most for Destiny releases.
 However, the slide and comments by Activision CEO Eric Hirshberg during the Q&A session set the stage for a steadier diet of content post-release, which included the mention of “seasons.”

-The Destiny“sequel is designed to both excite our highly-engaged current players, but also to broaden the appeal even further, bringing in new fans and bringing back lapsed fans, as well.
+The Destiny “sequel is designed to both excite our highly-engaged current players, but also to broaden the appeal even further, bringing in new fans and bringing back lapsed fans, as well.
 So, that’s our primary focus right now.

 “Beyond that, in the past, I’ve mentioned that the incredible demand for Destiny content has somewhat outpaced our ability to deliver upon that demand.
 And going forward, along with our partners at Bungie, we’ve put together what we believe is a very smart approach that will allow us to deliver that steady stream of great content to keep our players engaged and keep the universe live and growing in the wake of that sequel.”